tundeajala/unicart-retail-group--analysis/README.md

 ![Data Preview Image](data-preview.PNG)

 ## Key Findings
-- Average annual sales are approximately $10M.
+- Average annual revenue is approximately $10M, with steady growth across most years, indicating stable business expansion despite a temporary dip in 2022.
 - Annual sales have shown a consistent increase, except in 2022, when there was a 1.18% decline.
 - Products in the Electronic Gadget category contribute significantly more to sales than other categories.
 - Customer preference for payment methods is balanced, with nearly equal distribution among Credit Card, Bank Transfer, and PayPal.